Brexit Bitesize – What steps should your business be taking to prepare?

 We posted a video package of the key slides from the event which is certainly worth a look.

-Whilst we need not fear the immediate precipice of tariffs and border delays, businesses should still be seriously considering the merits for them of some of the international initiatives around trusted traders.
-The HMRC backed Authorised Economic Operator (“AEO”) Scheme is something that is still being actively promoted and the audits to be registered as an AEO are something that can be handled locally by SITC.
+Whilst we need not fear the immediate precipice of tariffs and border delays.
+Businesses should still be seriously considering the merits for them of some of the international initiatives around trusted traders.
+The HMRC backed Authorised Economic Operator (“AEO”) Scheme is something that is still being actively promoted.
+The audits to be registered as an AEO are something that can be handled locally by SITC.

 Whilst we do appear now to have a Brexit delay until at least the end of the EU’s current “flextension”, the risks remain and this additional time should be used to further ensure business readiness for whatever the early months of 2020 may bring.